 Explanation: Here, first of all, method1 executes.
 In method1 , for loop starts from 0 when the value of i is equal to 5 then the method goes into sleep for 6 seconds and after 6 seconds it resumes its process and print remaining value.
 Until method2 is in the waiting state. method2 start its working when method1 complete its assigned task.
 So to overcome the drawback of single threaded model

 multithreading is introduced.

-Multi-threading is a process which contains multiple threads within a single process.
+Multi-threading is a process that contains multiple threads within a single process.
 Here each thread performs different activities.
 For example, we have a class and this call contains two different methods, now using multithreading each method is executed by a separate thread.
-So the major advantage of multithreading is it works simultaneously, means multiple tasks executes at the same time.
+So the major advantage of multithreading is it works simultaneously, which means multiple tasks execute at the same time.
 And also maximizing the utilization of the CPU because multithreading works on time-sharing concept mean each thread takes its own time for execution and does not affect the execution of another thread, this time interval is given by the operating system.